Pivot Language Translation Workflows in Standard

 Go to Documents and add the documents you wish to translate under the appropriate source language folder (in this case, Japanese).

-Step 4: Create jobs based on the preset workflow
+Step 4: Create jobs based on the configured workflow

 Step 5: Choose suppliers (dependencies)